J-CF-Leung/Study_Vault/Physics/Particle physics.md

 	- Electron-proton scattering: $M\sim -e^{2}+e^{4}$
 	- Positron-proton scattering: $M\sim e^{2}+e^{4}$

-## Variation in interaction strength
+## Running of QED interaction strength
 - $\alpha=e^{2}/4\pi$ specifies the _strength_ of electromagnetic interactions

 - However, it is _not a constant_